bloomberg/bde-tools/doc/setwafenv.rst

 bde_setwafenv.py is supported on all platform where the :ref:`waf based build system is supported <waf-supported_platforms>`.

-On windows, bde_setwafenv.py is *not supported* by the windows command prompt.
+On Windows, bde_setwafenv.py is *not supported* by the windows command prompt.
 Instead, you must use the tool through cygwin.
 See the tutorial :ref:`tutorials-setwafenv-bde-windows` for more details.